Dream of having the confidence to travel solo?

 Afternoon: Birmingham Museum of Art

 Now that we’ve spent our morning of the best Things to Do in Birmingham AL with a big, half-naked dude, it’s time to put some pants on and get classy.
 Let’s head to the Birmingham Museum of Art!
 This museum is arguably home to the best collection of art in the Southeast.
-(Do not send me angry mail, Atlanta and New Orleans!
-I know you have good museums too.
-Also it’s kind of weird that you’re sending me emails because cities don’t have fingers.)

 The Birmingham Museum of Art is perhaps most famous for its remarkable collection of ceramics, but we can find any time of art here, from ancient to contemporary.
 But first my favorite kind of art: the edible kind.